umegbewe/linux-kernel-development/README.md

 # Linux Kernel Development

-The purpose of this repo is to get you ready with tools and resources to develop for the linux kernel
+The purpose of this repo is to get you started with packages and resources necessary to develop for the linux kernel

 ## Courses and Links
 - https://training.linuxfoundation.org/training/a-beginners-guide-to-linux-kernel-development-lfd103/ (Recommended)